jonthorell/synth-nu-vinyl-store/README.md

 are already in it.

 The padlock is the user-menu.
-It will look different depending on who is logged in (user can decide), and it provides links to among other things login, logout, create account, delete account, manage stock (for staff).
+It will look different depending on who is logged in (user can decide), and it provides links to among other things login, logout, create account, and administrative tasks (for staff).

 The middle looks like this: